What is a Digital Audio Workstation?

 Suggested Readings

-Best High End Studio Monitors for Accurate Sound Production
+Best High-End Studio Monitors for Accurate Sound Production

 Practice and Enjoy